 You will find the account’s most recent properties in the top panel.
-The account’s properties can be set in 3 different ways: the Group Identify API, the Salesforce integration, and by using Event Segmentation to create dynamic properties.
+The account’s properties can be set three different ways: the Group Identify API, the Salesforce integration, and by using Event Segmentation to create dynamic properties.
 These properties can be used to describe the account as whole (e.g. '30 day active users', 'account manager', 'plan type', 'renewal date', etc.).

 The charts above are automatically generated and depict the account’s activity so you can see how many users in that account were active this week, how well they are retained, and more.